What is HAE

 C1_INH concentrate (Cinryze®) administered intravenously by a health professional.

-Icatibant (Firazyr®) Sub Cutaneous Injection may be self administered, or given in hospital See Firazyr(link is external) At present only available in Australia.
+Icatibant (Firazyr®) Sub Cutaneous Injection may be self administered, or given in hospital See Firazyr(link is external) Available in Australia and New Zealand.

 Long-term prevention consists: